 Example 5 - child emancipated in May.
-When your son turned age 18 in May 2009, he became emancipated under the law of the state where he lives.
+When your son turned age 18 in May 2010, he became emancipated under the law of the state where he lives.
 As a result, he is not considered in the custody of his parents for more than half of the year.
 The special rule for children of divorced or separated parents (or parents who live apart) does not apply.

 Example 6 - child emancipated in August.
-Your daughter lives with you from January 1, 2009, until May 31, 2009, and lives with her other parent, your ex-spouse, from June 1, 2009, through the end of the year.
-She turns 18 and is emancipated under state law on August 1, 2009.
-Because she is treated as not living with either parent beginning on August 1, she is treated as living with you the greater number of nights in 2009.
+Your daughter lives with you from January 1, 2010, until May 31, 2010, and lives with her other parent, your ex-spouse, from June 1, 2010, through the end of the year.
+She turns 18 and is emancipated under state law on August 1, 2010.
+Because she is treated as not living with either parent beginning on August 1, she is treated as living with you the greater number of nights in 2010.
 You are the custodial parent.

 Written declaration.
 The custodial parent must use either Form 8332 or a similar statement (containing the same information required by the form) to make the written declaration to release the exemption to the noncustodial parent.
-The noncustodial parent must attach the form or statement to his or her tax return.
+The noncustodial parent must attach a copy of the form or statement to his or her tax return.

 The exemption can be released for 1 year, for a number of specified years (for example, alternate years), or for all future years, as specified in the declaration.
-If the exemption is released for more than 1 year, the original release must be attached to the return of the noncustodial parent for the first year, and a copy must be attached for each later year.